milosz275/graph-visualizer/README.md

 - State Pattern – Manages different states of the program and executes appropriate behavior.
 - Visitor Pattern – Allows traversal algorithms to operate on graph nodes without modifying their structure.

+## Force-directed Graph Simulation

+Graph Visualizer includes a force-directed graph simulation that models realistic physical interactions between nodes.
+The simulation applies several forces to create a natural graph layout:

+- Repulsion Force – Nodes repel each other to avoid overlap, using a repulsion constant `k_r`.
+- Attraction Force – Connected nodes attract each other like springs, controlled by an attraction constant `k_a` and a rest length parameter.
+- Gravity Force – Nodes experience a gravitational pull toward a central point, determined by a gravity constant `k_g`.
+- Velocity and Damping – The simulation updates node positions and velocities over time `time_step`, with damping to smooth movements.
+- Explosion Force – An optional burst force can be applied to disperse nodes outward, simulating an explosion effect.

+These physics-based forces create an intuitive and interactive experience when exploring graph structures.

 ## Acknowledgements

 - [Project icon](https://www.svgrepo.com/svg/451006/knowledge-graph)